parteek10/MsTeamsClone/README.md

 ## How to start
 1. Open the web application [Vc-app](https://vc-app93.herokuapp.com/)
-2. Sign in using your account , if you don't have any account sign up first  (demo account : shaan@gmail.com  , pwd : shaan )
+2. Sign in using your account , if you don't have any account sign up first  (demo account : shaan@gmail.com  , pswd : shaan )
 3. Create a new room
 4. Send roomId of the room from URL to your friend
 5. Ask your friend to join the room using that roomId